 As an entertainment network, the A&E budget is huge for ad creativity.
 In spite of this, we must be ready to fully apply the necessary techniques even when it is our seasonal and holiday ad campaigns.

 The question as to whether there are other ways to stay focused on the unique selling proposition of your business using appropriate seasonal messaging is the topic to be explored further.

-Borrow from the worthier knowledge base of A&Es book and explore concisely about ad creative for time-sensitive campaigns.
+Borrow from the worthier knowledge base of A&Es book and explore concisely ad creative for time-sensitive campaigns.

-What you Need to Know from this Facebook Ad
+What You Need to Know from this Facebook Ad

 - Effectiveness of pop-culture references if well treated